Ising Model Observables and Non-Backtracking Walks: Introduction

 The quantity $\sigma_{x}$ for $x\in V(G)$ is called the \emph{spin} at the vertex $x$, and $Z$ is called the \emph{partition function}.
-The study of the Ising model is equivalent to the study of the generating function of even subgraphs via the next proposition.
-See~\cite{Baxter1982} for the proof, which is known as the high temperature expansion.
-Let $\cc E(G)$ denote the set of even subgraphs of $G$, where a subgraph is even if each vertex in $G$ has even degree. \begin{proposition} The partition function $Z$ of the Ising model on the graph $G$ can be expressed as
+A subgraph $H$ of $G$ is called \emph{even} if the degree of each vertex of $H$ is even.
+Let $\cc E(G)$ denote the set of even subgraphs of $G$.
+It is well known that the study of the Ising model is equivalent to the study of the generating function of even subgraphs. \begin{proposition}[name = High Temperature Expansion, see, e.g.,~\cite{Baxter1982}] The partition function $Z$ of the Ising model on the graph $G$ can be expressed as

-\end{proposition} From now on the factor $2^{\abs{V}}\prod_{xy\in E}\cosh K_{xy}$ will be dropped as it plays no role in the quantities of interest in the study of the Ising model.
+\end{proposition} From this point forward the factor $2^{\abs{V(G)}}\prod_{xy\in E(G)}\cosh L_{xy}$ will be dropped as it plays no role in the quantities of interest in the study of the Ising model.

 The central result of this paper is a new proof of the fact that the generating function for even subgraphs of a finite graph $G$ can be expressed as a linear combination of exponentials of sums of weighted non-backtracking walks in the graph $G$.
-By the preceding proposition, this immediately implies the same holds for the Ising model.
+Proposition~\ref{prop:HTE} immediately implies the same holds for the Ising model.